 The judgment in the case N. v.
 Romania was published in February 2018.
 It was decided that Mr. N. had been unlawfully detained since at least 2007, resulting in multiple violations of his right to liberty (Article 5 of the European Convention on Human Rights).

-The ECtHR noted that the national authorities failed to adduce any evidence proving that Mr. N. was dangerous, justifying his continued detention as a forensic patient.
+dangerous, justifying his continued detention as a forensic patient.
 His release was delayed by the systemic absence of suitable facilities to help patients re-settle after long periods of detention.
 Furthermore, the proceedings reviewing the validity of Mr. N.’s detention through the years were flawed due to the poor performance of ex officio lawyers and to widespread procedural irregularities.

 Making use of its powers under Art.
 46 (which relates to the binding force and execution of judgments), the ECtHR instructed the Romanian Government to immediately release Mr. N. “under conditions consonant with his needs” and to take general measures to ensure that psychiatric detention was “lawful, justified and devoid of arbitrariness”.

 Certain national-level developments further elucidate the ECtHR’s findings.